Receipts Manual

 The Sort Receipts setting specifies how to sort receipts under the Receipts tab.

-The Expenses Sign setting allows expenses to be displayed as either positive values (the default) or negative values.
+The Expenses Sign setting allows expenses to be displayed as either positive (the default) or negative values.
 If expenses are negative, income values are then positive.

 Enable the Save Receipt Photos to Photos Album setting to save each new or edited receipt photo to the Photo application's Saved Photos Album.